REODigital/REO-Event-Tracker/README.md

 - Right-click and enter Developer tools.
 Find the REOEvents panel in the tabs.

+## Issues

+- If an issue / bug is spotted, please add the details with a screenshot (preferably) to https://github.com/REODigital/REO-Event-Tracker/issues

 ## Contributing

 If you'd like to contribute to this project, please follow these guidelines: